Tips for Choosing a Psychotherapist:

 -What diploma and graduate degree did they receive?
 From which school?
 What year?

 -Did they graduate from a specific clinical training program from their university?
 What was their major?
-Where did they do their clinical internship?
+Where did they do their clinical internship or post graduate work?

 -How many years have they been practicing therapy?
-How long privately?
+How long have they been practicing independently in private practice?
+Have they always been a therapist?

 -Do they currently have a clinical supervisor who reviews their work?
 For how many years?
 If not, why not?

--Are they licensed in Colorado or are they registered with the Department of Regulatory Agencies?
+-Are they licensed or registered in Colorado to practice psychotherapy with the Department of Regulatory Agencies?
+What year did they receive their license or register?

 -What professional organizations are they a member of?
-What was the criteria for membership?
+What is the criteria for membership?

 -How much and what kind of specific experience have they had treating any particular problem you may be concerned about?